mikolmogorov/maf2synteny/README.md

 A tool for converting for recovering synteny blocks from multiple alignment (in MAF fromat)

-This tool is a standalone version of a Ragout module [http://fenderglass.github.io/Ragout]
+This tool is a standalone version of Ragout module [http://fenderglass.github./Ragout]

 Install
 -------